duckduckgo/autoconsent/readme.md

 these rules, opt-in and opt-out options can be selected automatically, without requiring user-input.

-This library is primarily used by the [re:consent](https://github.com/cliqz-oss/re-consent) browser extension in order to automate user-consent, and make a cleaner browsing experience.
+This library is primarily used by the [cliqz browser](https://cliqz.com) in order to automate user-consent, and make a cleaner browsing experience.

 ### License